 How much does it cost to join the choir?

-The subscription is £140 pa and payment can be made in four instalments.
+The subscription is £160 pa and payment can be made in four instalments.
+This covers a season from September through to July.
 You pay a reduced rate in your first year if you join mid-season but subs are then for the full year and there is no reduction if you drop out of concerts during subsequent years.
 Students can join for a nominal £10 pa.

 Do I have to buy my own music?

 Usually you have the choice to hire or buy music.
 Our librarian lets you know about music requirements well in advance so that you can decide which option is best for you.

 What do I have to wear for concerts?

 Ladies: Long black skirt or trousers, a black long-sleeved top and Vivace scarf, which is available from the choir.
 For some of our less formal concerts, including our foreign trips, we wear short-sleeved t-shirts in a range of colours.

 Men: Dinner suit with black bow tie for our formal concerts, and black shirts for our tours and less formal concerts.